kushaldas/lym/docs/startingcommands.rst

 Copying a file using cp command
 -------------------------------

-We use the *cp* command to copy a file in the Linux shell.
-To copy recursively use the *cp* command with the *-r* flag.
+We use the *cp* command to *copy* a file in the Linux shell.
+To copy a folder with its contents recursively use the *cp* command with the *-r* flag.
 We use the *cp file_to_copy new_location* format.
 In the example below, we